matheusribe/matheusribe/README.md

-# 📊 Matheus Ribeiro
+# ♟️ Matheus Ribeiro

-**`Analista de Dados, Cientista de Dados em desenvolvimento`**
+**`Data Analyst | Aspiring Data Scientist`**

-Olá, meu nome é Matheus Costa Ribeiro, tenho 22 anos e sou natural de Salvador, Bahia.
-Atualmente curso Pós-graduação em Ciência de Dados e Big Data pela PUC Minas, onde aprofundo meus estudos em análise, visualização e modelagem de dados.
+Hello, my name is Matheus Ribeiro, I am 22 years old, and I’m from Salvador, Bahia, Brazil.
+I am currently pursuing a postgraduate degree in Data Science and Big Data at PUC Minas, where I focus on data analysis, visualization, and modeling.
-Tenho grande interesse por inteligência artificial e machine learning, e busco aplicar esses conhecimentos em projetos que gerem impacto social e relevância prática.
+I have a strong interest in artificial intelligence and machine learning, aiming to apply these skills in projects that generate social impact and practical relevance.
-Acredito no poder da tecnologia para transformar realidades e procuro sempre unir pensamento analítico, criatividade e propósito no que faço.
+I believe in the power of technology to transform realities and strive to combine analytical thinking, creativity, and purpose in everything I do.

 ---
-Nas horas vagas da vida acadêmica e profissional, curto [`cinema`](https://letterboxd.com/matheusribe/), [`música`](https://www.albumoftheyear.org/user/matheusribe/) e [`videogames`](https://backloggd.com/u/matheusribe/)
+In my free time, outside of academic and professional work, I enjoy [`cinema`](https://letterboxd.com/matheusribe/), [`music`](https://www.albumoftheyear.org/user/matheusribe/), and [`video games`](https://backloggd.com/u/matheusribe/).

 ---

-### 🤖 Linguagens e Tecnologias
+### 🤖 Languages & Technologies

 <img
     align="left"